brian14708/wh-briefings/presidential-actions/2021-02/2021-02-24-executive-order-on-the-revocation-of-certain-presidential-actions.md

 date: '2021-02-24'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/02/24/executive-order-on-the-revocation-of-certain-presidential-actions/
 published_time: 2021-02-24 17:52:10-05:00
-title: Executive Order on the Revocation of Certain Presidential Actions
+title: "Executive Order on the Revocation of Certain Presidential\_Actions"
 ---

      By the authority vested in me as President by the Constitution and